maxfierke/mstrap/README.md

 tool, which aims to leverage existing ecosystem tools to provide a one-command provisioning experience for a new machine.

+The approach is based on the [`chirpstrap`](https://medium.com/intensive-code-unit/provisioning-engineers-with-chirpstrap-ecae874453d0) tool built at Iora Health, but is built and maintained in my personal capacity and is not associated with Iora Health.

 ### Aims

 * Run on a new machine with no development tools installed
 * Leverage existing ecosystem tools, when possible
   * Avoid vendoring or overriding tool defaults
 * Hook into standard [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all)
+  * Currently hooks into a project's `script/bootstrap` and `script/setup`

 #### Platform Support